Kryniek/ContaminationLevelApi/README.md

 # ContaminationLevelApi
-This API provides possibility to examine contamination level in Poland near Wejherowo city.
+This API provides possibility to examine contamination level in Poland in selected cities.

 # Build